rpranjaljain1/Reddit_Clone_on_Kubernetes/README.md

 ![Reddit_clone_Architecture](https://github.com/user-attachments/assets/86a64a36-bd33-4919-8be6-bb032c6eda1d)

-It covers things like -
+This project covers below mentioned tasks:

 1) Creating Severs one for CI and one for Deployment.
 2) Creating the Docker Image of the Project.
 3) Pushing the Image to DockerHub.